arangodb/arangodb/CONTRIBUTING.md

 ### Crashes

-The Linux builds of the arangod execuable contain a built-in crash handler (introduced in v3.7.0).
+The Linux builds of the arangod executable contain a built-in crash handler (introduced in v3.7.0).
 The crash handler is supposed to log basic crash information to the ArangoDB logfile in case the arangod process receives one of the signals SIGSEGV, SIGBUS, SIGILL, SIGFPE or